French submarine Poncelet: Vichy France

 After France's surrender, Poncelet served in the naval forces of Vichy France.
-After the British Royal Navy attacked the French Navy squadron at Mers El Kébir, French Morocco, on 3 July 1940, Poncelet was assigned along with Casabianca and Sfax to defensive patrols off French Morocco, the three submarines combining maintain a continuous offshore presence from 6 to 18 July 1940, when the submarines Amphitrite, Calypso, and Méduse relieved them.
+After the British Royal Navy attacked the French Navy squadron at Mers El Kébir, French Morocco, on 3 July 1940, Poncelet was assigned along with Casabianca and Sfax to defensive patrols off French Morocco, the three submarines combining to maintain a continuous offshore presence from 6 to 18 July 1940, when the submarines Amphitrite, Calypso, and Méduse relieved them.

-On 8 August 1940, the French Navy put a reorganzation into effect which placed Poncelet and Persée in the 6th Submarine Division and transferred them to Dakar in Senegal.
+On 8 August 1940, the French Navy put a reorganization into effect which placed Poncelet and Persée in the 6th Submarine Division and transferred them to Dakar in Senegal.
 On 2 September 1940, Poncelet got underway from Dakar with the aviso Bougainville and the banana boat Cap des Palmes, which was loaded with troops and supplies.
 Poncelet escorted Cap de Palmes as she approached Mayumba on the coast of Gabon — then a territory of French Equatorial Africa — to land the troops, but the landing was cancelled when the French discovered British forces at Mayumba.
 Poncelet then proceeded to Port-Gentil in Gabon.
 As of 26 October 1940, she remained at Port-Gentil.